 - Anything else that comes up...

-We will break this down into 3 parts over the next week – The basics; Hormones; And environmental toxins.
-This is a general overview and during the naturopathic assessment, more individualized recommendations will be provided.
+We will break this down into the basics and hormone health.
+Here we will talk about the basics, which is a general overview and during the naturopathic assessment, more individualized recommendations will be provided.

 DIET AND NUTRITION

 Diet and Nutrition are paramount.
 We want to ensure you are eating a healthy, well-balanced diet similar to what Canada’s Food Guide outlines – plenty of fruits and vegetables, getting enough protein and healthy fats, a healthy amount of whole or ancient grains, and enough fibre.
 I work with you to minimize the refined sugars, caffeine, and processed foods in your diet.
 This applies to whether you follow a non-vegetarian or plant-based diet.

 Another huge aspect of nutrition and eating right for you is helping you to identify foods that you can tolerate and don’t trigger inflammation or digestive issues.
 When foods create inflammation, it activates the adrenal axis and can alter cortisol levels which will affect your other hormones.
 If you have lots of digestive symptoms like bloating, heartburn, gas, constipation, or diarrhea then I work with you to address the problem and fix your digestion first because this will throw off your hormones and possibly increase estrogen altering the estrogen-progesterone ratio.
 A well-functioning gut aids in the elimination of excess hormones and can fix your hormone issues!

 It’s important to also assess for key nutritional deficiencies that can make it harder to conceive and optimize those levels pre-conception.
 Nutrients like iron, vitamin B12, and vitamin D are of utmost importance to have assessed by a healthcare professional.
 As a naturopathic doctor, I can requisition these tests for a fee.